megardn/PennLINC.github.io/docs/Basics/basics.md

 ---
 layout: default
-title: Software and Environments
+title:  Basic Computational Software
+parent: Computation Basics
 has_children: false
 has_toc: false
-nav_order: 4
+nav_order: 1
 ---

 # Background

 The following sections describe the initial actions that are needed before the more useful tutorials in other sections can be run.
-Each tutorial lists the prerequisites.
+Each tutorial lists the prerequisites separately, but this will get you started for general purpose computational work.

 # Installing python